monkameddle/unbear/README.md

-Little android app to unlock a luks encrypted remote machine that runs a shh in initramfs
+Little android app to unlock a luks encrypted remote machine that runs a ssh in initramfs